Aidar5/nattoeng/docs/source/exercises/17_exercises.rst

 * take contents of several files with sh version command output
 * parse command output with regular expressions and get device information
-* write the received information to a CSV file format
+* write the received information to a CSV file

-To complete a task you need to create two functions.
+To complete task you need to create two functions.

 Function parse_sh_version():